The New Age Patient Profile: What Healthcare Organizations Need to Know About AI3 min readReading Time: 3 minutes

 2020: A Defining Year for Healthcare

 2020 was a defining year for healthcare across the world.
 The COVID-19 pandemic ensured that the singular focus for the world population at large was their own health and the ways in which they approached it.
-It also brought to light the vulnerabilities in our current healthcare systems as well as the innovations that are currently driving the segment.
-As a result, there have been many revelations about the differences in the ways that millennials and younger generations are approaching healthcare.
+It also brought to light the vulnerabilities in our current healthcare systems.
+And the innovations that are currently driving the segment.
+As a result, there have been many revelations about the differences in the ways that the younger generations are approaching healthcare.
 And healthcare providers are trying to keep up.
-In order to cater to the increasingly digital generation, healthcare organizations are relying on AI to provide their patients with the best experience possible.
+In order to cater to the increasingly digital generation, healthcare providers are relying on A.I. to provide a great experience.

 Millennials and Healthcare